alexispurslane/kokoro-audiobook-reliable/README.md

 ## Features

-- **Fast and high quality** text to speech conversion, thanks to Kokoro-82M
+- **Fast and high quality** text to speech conversion with Kokoro-82M
-- **Easy-to-use cross-platform GUI with native look-and-feel** for converting text files to high-quality speech, including features like extensive tooltips and drag and drop functionality.
+- **Easy-to-use cross-platform GUI** with tooltips, drag and drop, and automatic profile saving
-- **Multilingual support** with voices in 9 languages including American English, British English, Japanese, Mandarin Chinese, Spanish, French, Hindi, Italian, and Brazilian Portuguese
+- **Multilingual support** with 51 voices across 9 languages
-- **51 different voice options with quality grades** to help you choose the best voice for your needs, with the ability to control voice speed and play voice samples
-- **Progress tracking** with real-time status updates, a propotional progress bar, and estimated time remaining
-- **Support for MP3 output with specified bitrate** so that when you get a final WAV file, you can easily convert it to something smaller and more efficient
-- **Advanced NLTK-based text processing** with automatic sentence splitting and long sentence handling
+- **Advanced text processing** with NLTK and LLM capabilities
-- **Exception-proof resume capability** so that you never lose progress on a long running project!
+- **Exception-proof resume capability** so you never lose progress
-- **Pause and stop functionality** that allows you to resume later or stop without saving progress, based on the same resume capability features
+- **Pause and stop functionality** with seamless resumption
-- **Real-time console output** showing detailed processing information
-- **An advanced queuing system** that allows you to queue up multiple texts to be converted to speech audio, and monitor their progress, as well as individually remove or stop them, as well as pause the queue even mid-conversion of a text and then resume right where you left off later
-- **Parallel batch processing** that uses threads to process multiple chunks simultaneously, dramatically increasing conversion speed - going from 1 to 5 batches reduced conversion time from 2 minutes 50 seconds to just 1 minute 52 seconds!
-Note that increasing batch size has logarithmically diminishing returns, as going from 5 to 8 batches only reduced the conversion time by another 20 seconds.
+- **Real-time progress tracking** with status updates and estimated time remaining
+- **MP3 output support** with customizable bitrate
+- **Advanced queuing system** for batch processing multiple texts
+- **Parallel batch processing** for dramatically faster conversion
+- **Automatic file conversion** for EPUB, HTML, DOCX, and PDF files

 ## Unique Features

-The reason I made this app instead of using one of the many, many existing options, was that they all lacked two key features that my version has:
+The reason I made this app instead of using one of the many, many existing options, was that they all lacked key features that my version has:

 ### Resume capability
 As chunks are converted, this program streams the chunk audio to an uncompressed wav file, so that if a sigterm or sigint is received, or the user quits the app, hits pause, or even if an exception is raised, all that needs to be done to save the progress achieved up until that point is to save a lockfile detailing which chunk the conversion left off at and what the conversion settings were, and then safely close the sound file.